Bordesley Green: Politics

-Bordesley Green has faced a high increase in crime in the recent years, increased policing is now visible and measure are being put In place.

-Bordesley Green has adopted a Ward Support Officer.
-The current holder of the title is Tracey Arthurs.

 Bordesley Village

 Bordesley Green has a neighbouring village, Bordesley Village, offering considerably better housing.
 The village is often referred as a separate area, and attempts are being made to separate the two to distinguish the areas.
 The village is also home to the city's football team, Birmingham City FC, built before the village was established from an old gypsy encampment and scrap yard.
-Recently, the village has seen several additions, becoming the hub of the city's new car sales, with premium firms such as Mercedes Benz, Audi & Infiniti, as well as Volkswagen & Seat and many more including motorcycle firms Heine Gericke & Triumph.
-The village is also served by several small shops, such as newsagents, a pharmacy and has its own dentist and doctors surgery.
-The village also caters for the needs of shoppers, offering a Morrisons supermarket & fuel station and Iceland, as well as fashion outlets such as JD, Bank, Topshop and other shops such as Toys R Us, Poundland, B&M and many more national companies within walking distance of the village.
+Recently, the village has seen several additions, becoming the hub of the city's new car sales and many more national companies within walking distance of the village.

 The Village concept in Bordesley Green was the first "Ideal Village" in England, built between 1908 and 1914 by Barry Parker and Raymond Unwin.
 The pair eventually went on to build Welwyn Garden City in Hertfordshire.
 The villages were a welcome relief to English cities at the time and the homes were built to high standards.

 Daniels Road in Bordesley Green commemorates schoolteacher Francis Daniels.
 Originally from Ebley near Stroud, Daniels came to Birmingham in 1891 and soon saw the need to provide affordable social security for ordinary working people.
 With the Lord Mayor, Alderman William Kendrick as president and Daniels himself as general secretary, the Ideal Society was formed.